jpoehls/joshua.poehls.me/content/post/2014/09/hello-world.md

 </tr>
 </table>

-[^1]: I.e. this is my plan to take control of my public content.
+[^1]: This is my plan to take control of my public content.
 I'll still share on Facebook and Twitter, but I want to own the canonical version.